zacanger/niddesa/text/generated-translations/mahaniddesa/08-sinhala-google.md

-The clever ones are the masters of the institutional doctrines and the masters of the antiquity doctrines The masters of the Satipatthnas are the masters of the Sam‍dha Pradhanas Those who are good at sense dharmas are good at power dharmas and they are good at bodhisattva dhammas The masters of the path Dhammas are the masters of the fruitive Dhammas and the masters of Nirvana That is.
+The clever ones are the masters of the institutional doctrines and the masters of the antiquity doctrines The masters of the Satipatthnas are the masters of the Sam‍dha Pradhanas Those who are good at sense dharmas are good at power dharmas and they are good at bodhisattva dhammas The masters of the path Dhammas are the masters of the fruitive Dhammas and the masters of Nibbana That is.
 Those geniuses are visually impaired, visually impaired, visually impaired Purity of Holiness Purity of Immaculate Conception Liberation is neither liberation nor declaration.
 That is, without practice.